Skip to Main Content

 Planning a Visit

 Barra is located at 23a Bow St in Somerville, Massachusetts 02143, within the Union Square area and accessible from multiple MBTA lines.
-For current hours, booking arrangements, and contact details, checking directly with the venue is advisable given the frequency with which independent bar programs update their operations.
+Current hours are Wed-Sun, with Monday and Tuesday closed, and reservations are recommended.
 Somerville's bar circuit is compact enough that pairing a visit with stops at nearby venues in the same corridor works well on foot.
-For a broader map of the neighbourhood's dining and drinking options, the full Somerville restaurants guide covers the area in depth.

 Cuisine and Credentials